 I’m an exercise physiologist, certified personal trainer, certified nutrition coach, and yoga teacher.
-I specialize behavioral change, food psychology, stress management and nutrition.
+I specialize in behavioral change, food psychology, stress management, and nutrition.

-It was a blast to spend over eight years onboard cruise ships, where I had the privilege to work with people from the US, Canada, Brazil, China, Caribbean, Europe, South Africa, Thailand, Chile, Australia, and more.
-Not only it helped me to have an impact on people health.
-But it also helped me to sharpen my coaching and inter-personal skills that I would not get anywhere else.
+It was a blast to spend over eight years onboard cruise ships, where I had the privilege to work with people from the US, Canada, Brazil, China, the Caribbean, Europe, South Africa, Thailand, Chile, Australia, and more.
+Not only it helped me to have an impact on people’s health.
+But it also helped me to sharpen my coaching and interpersonal skills that I would not get anywhere else.

 In short, this project is something that I wish I would have access to when I was getting into health and fitness over a decade ago.
 It would have saved me all the mistakes that I’ve obviously made along the way.

 These days, if you’re giving advice about nutrition, you’re in trouble.
 Here’s why.